hangqinlu/MingKG/README.md

-# E2K: An End-to-End Framework for Automatic Knowledge-Base Construction from Imperial Examination Texts
+# E2K: End-to-End Construction of an Imperial Examination Knowledge Base with OSPLR

 ---